-After a special holiday feast or dinner, how do you care for your table linens?
-Here are five simple tips to keep your table linens looking their best.
+Do you still use fine table linens for a holiday feast or dinner?
+Here are five simple tips to care for your table linens to keep them looking their best.

 To judge from the number of fine table linens offered at thrift shops and yard sales, using them may be a dying art.
 But like many good things in life, their use is due for a revival.
 Old linens are treasures: firm, close-woven, and pure.
 Handling them gives you a sense of the energy and strength of the women who wove them and “soured” them with buttermilk to make them purely white.

 Old-time tablecloths, often called “board cloths,” were made from holland, huckaback, osnaburg, or lockram—all comparatively coarse materials—or of fine damask, some trimmed with lace.
 Before built-in closets, our foremothers kept linens in capacious chests, tucked in with sprigs of lavender.

 Today, here is advice to care for your table linens.